CMET-UGent/MicroRaman/README.md

 Dataset name | Data contents
 -------------| ----------------
-cell.names   | simple list of filenames of spectra of E. coli LMG 2092 in triplicate in NB and LB hs           | a hyperSpec object (empty) with our Raman wavelengths hyperspecobj | a hyperSpec object (empty) with our Raman wavelengths LMG2092_Reproducibility | large matrix with raw data extracted from the . coli LMG 2092 in triplicate in NB and LB test. mdqs | a list of `MALDIquant::MassSpectrum` objects of single-cell data of Escherichia coli LMG2092 biological replicates (see Vignettes) raw.data | large matrix with raw data extracted from the . coli LMG 2092 in triplicate in NB and LB test.
+spx.all | Hyperspec dataset (list of hyperSpec class objects) from single-cell data of *E. coli* LMG 2092 in triplicate in NB and LB test.